JetBrains/intellij-platform-gradle-plugin/INTEGRATION_TESTS.md

 The Integration Tests workflow is stored in the [`integration-tests.yml`](../.github/workflows/integration-tests.yml) file.
 It defines a couple of triggers:
-- `workflow_dispatch` – manual trigger via the [Actions](https://github.com/JetBrains/gradle-intellij-plugin/actions) tab of the Gradle IntelliJ Plugin GitHub repository.
+- `workflow_dispatch` – manual trigger via the [Actions](https://github.com/JetBrains/gradle-intellij-plugin/actions) tab of the IntelliJ Platform Gradle Plugin GitHub repository.
 - `schedule` (WIP) – CRON job
 - `push` (WIP) – trigger any push to the main branch
 - `pull_request` (WIP) – trigger on any push to pull requests